enviodev/docs/blog/2024-09-27-case-study-limitless.md

 - DAO structures and governance models allow participants to stake tokens on the underlying platform token and vote in determining future markets

-## Project Spotlight: Limitless Labs
+## Project Spotlight: Limitless Exchange

 Envio has had the pleasure of working closely with the team behind [Limitless Exchange](https://limitless.exchange/), a daily prediction market built on Base and coined as the “people's prediction market.”